chuckersjp/coreos-iso-maker/README.md

 `iso_name`	- Name of the ISO to download.
 Makes certain assumptions that should be verified

 `rhcos_bios`	- Name of the BIOS image to boot from.
 Make certain assumptions that should be verified

+`rhcos_rootfs`	- Name of the rootfs image to boot from.
+Make certain assumptions that should be verified

 `arch`		- CPU Architecture type.
 Must be one of `x86_64` (default) or `ppc64le` Can be defined on the commandline with `-e`